Luk4s-O/openPKMS/bus.md

-a communication system that transfers data between components inside a computer, or between computers.
+a communication system that transfers data between electronic ccomponents inside a computer, or between computers.
 This expression covers all related hardware components (wire, optical fiber, etc.) and software, including communication protocols.